- Three nights' hotel accommodation in Ulaanbaatar City.

 - English speaking guide service.

 - Daily mineral bottled water.

 - Airfare (Ulaanbaatar to South Gobi, one way).

 - All transfers by a van in the city and 4WD Mitsubishi Delica in the countryside.

-- Three meals a day (Starts with dinner on day 1 and breakfast on day 13.
+- Three meals a day (Starts with dinner on day one and breakfast on day 13.
 For early morning transfer and long day drive, There will be some packed breakfasts and lunch.

 Trip Does Not Include